-Mr. M. Brereton, Ingle Wood House, Foxfield Tel: 0797 816 902 A "Potted" History of Kirkby Ireleth.
+A "Potted" History of Kirkby

 The Domesday Book refers to this area as 'Cherchebei', which means 'Village by the Church'.
-Although our knowledge of the area is of more recent times, i.e. from the 12th Century when the Abbots of Furness commanded the area, it would appear that there was life here before then.
-There are the remains of a stone circle on the fell side above the hamlet of Beckside and some of the place names and local expressions are of Viking origins from the 9th and 10th centuries.
-It commands stunning views to the Lake District in the north and sea views to the south.
+Although our knowledge is of the area is of more recent times, i.e. from the 12th Century when the Abbots of Furness commanded the area, it would appear that there was life here before then.
+There are the remains of a stone circle on the fell side above the hamlet of Beckside and some of the place names and local expressions are of Viking origins.

 The old Parish of Kirkby Ireleth was "bounded on the southwest by that of Dalton, on the west and north by the river Duddon, and on the east by the parish of Ulverston.
 It stretched from the Duddon Sands to the source of the Duddon, under Wrynose Mountain, a distance of about sixteen miles.
 It averages about three and a half miles in breadth.
-The area is computed at thirty five thousand statute acres."
-Mannix and Co., History, Topography and Directory of Westmorland 1851.
+The area is computed at thirty five thousand statute acres and commands stunning views to the Lake District in the north and sea views to the south."

 Although the Civil Parish is still Kirkby Ireleth, the area is now known as Kirkby-in-Furness.
-Once part of the Kingdom of Strathclyde and then Lancashire, the boundary changes of 1973 placed it in the new county of Cumbria.
-When in Lancashire local government was accessed by offices in Ulverston but now the nearest point of contact is Kendal.
+Once part of the Kingdom of Strathclyde and then Lancashire the boundary changes of 1973 placed it in the new county of Cumbria.
+Now since further local re-organisation the administration is now that of Westmorland and Furness Council with offices in Barrow.

 Kirkby Ireleth is made up of a number of hamlets and small villages.
-At the northern end in the area of Heathwaite there are signs of habitation from the Stone Age through to the 20th century.
-The hamlet of Woodland has its own small church and village hall to serve the dwelling houses and farms.
+At the northern end in the area of Heathwaite are signs of habitation from earliest days through to the 19th century.
+The hamlet of Woodland has its own small church and village hall to serve the dwelling houses and farms